 If not addressed, these fears and anxiety can become intense and powerful, leading to school refusal or avoidance.
 School refusal happens when your child’s fear and anxiety makes them want to avoid attending school.
 They may scream for hours in the morning or even the night before school, trying to not leave home.
 Often, children will complain of stomach aches, headaches, or other physical illnesses, making it challenging to know whether anxiety or physical illness is the cause.
 These children may be absent from school for weeks or even months.

-There are some things parents can do to help support a child who may be anxious or having some difficulty getting back into the routine of attending school:• It is important that the anxious child go to school (unless there is a legitimate reason to keep him or her home, like a fever).
-Keeping the child home can reinforce the anxiety, making it more intense and powerful the next school morning.
+There are some things parents can do to help support a child who may be anxious or having some difficulty getting back into the routine of attending school:

 These basic strategies can be helpful, but there are many other strategies for helping anxious kids.
 Anxiety in children can be complicated, exhausting and crippling for kids and families.
 If you, your child, or your family are feeling overwhelmed, seeking support and professional help can offer useful insights, especially if you are concerned your child is developing an anxiety disorder.
 It can also send the message to your child that it’s okay not to have all the answers and that asking for help is a positive thing to do.